Anarchism in France: From World War I to World War II

 At the Orléans Congress of October 31 and November 1, 1927, the UAC became Platformist.
 The minority of those who followed Volin split and create the Association des fédéralistes anarchistes (AFA) which diffused the Trait d'union libertaire then La Voix Libertaire.
 Some Synthesists later rejoined the UAC (in 1930), which took the initiative of a Congress in 1934 to unite the anarchist movement on the basis of anti-fascism.
 The Congress took place on 20 and 21 May 1934, following the February 6, 1934, far right riots in Paris.
 All of the left-wing feared a fascist coup d'état, and the anarchists were at the spearhead of the anti-fascist movement.
 The AFA dissolved itself the same year, and joined the new group, promptly renamed Union anarchiste.
 However, a Fédération communiste libertaire later created itself after a new split in the UA.

-Anarchists then participated in the general strikes during the Popular Front (1936–38) which led to the Matignon Accords (40 hours week, etc.) Headed by Léon Blum, the Popular Front did not intervene in the Spanish civil war, because of the Radicals' presence in the government.
+Anarchists then participated in the general strikes during the Popular Front (1936–1938) which led to the Matignon Accords (40 hours week, etc.) Headed by Léon Blum, the Popular Front did not intervene in the Spanish Civil War, because of the Radicals' presence in the government.
 Thus, Blum blocked the Brigades from crossing the borders and sent ambulances to the Spanish Republicans, while Adolf Hitler and Benito Mussolini were sending men and weapons to Francisco Franco.
 In the same way, Blum refused to boycott the 1936 Summer Olympics in Berlin, and to support the People's Olympiad in Barcelona.
 Some anarchists became members of International Antifascist Solidarity (Solidarité internationale antifasciste), which helped volunteers illegally cross the border, while others went to Spain and joined the Durruti Column's French-speaking contingent, The Sébastien Faure Century.
 A Fédération anarchiste de langue française (FAF) developed from a split in the UA, and denounce the collusion between the French anarchists with the Popular Front, as well as criticizing the CNT–FAI's participation to the Republican government in Spain.
 The FAF edited Terre libre, in which Volin collaborated.
 Before World War II, there are two organizations, the Union anarchiste (UA), which had as its newspaper Le Libertaire, and the Fédération anarchiste française (FAF) which had the Terre libre newspaper.
-However, to the contrary of the French Communist Party (PCF) which had organized a clandestine network before the war – Édouard Daladier's government even had made it illegal after the Molotov-Ribbentrop Pact – the anarchist groups lacked any clandestine infrastructure in 1940.
-Hence, as all other parties apart of the PCF, they quickly became completely disorganized during and after the Battle of France.
+However, to the contrary of the French Communist Party (PCF) which had organized a clandestine network before the war – Édouard Daladier's government even had made it illegal after the Molotov–Ribbentrop Pact – the anarchist groups lacked any clandestine infrastructure in 1940.
+Hence, as all other parties apart from the PCF, they quickly became completely disorganized during and after the Battle of France.